ycardon/gigaset-elements-proxy/examples/autoboot.md

     WantedBy=multi-user.target
     ```

-- start the service ``sudo systemctl start gigaset-server@myuser.service``
+- start the service ``sudo systemctl start gigaset-server@pi.service``
-- enable it so that it starts on next reboot ``sudo systemctl enable gigaset-server@myuser.service``
+- enable it so that it starts on next reboot ``sudo systemctl enable gigaset-server@pi.service``

 More deltails about systemd services on [Archlinux wiki](https://wiki.archlinux.org/index.php/Systemd#Writing_unit_files) (one of the most accurate information of linux systems)